Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Simple shift-symmetric correlators and their Krylov exponents

 Performing the imaginary shift and imposing KMS symmetry on the resulting autocorrelator leads to

 up to a normalisation constant.
 After Fourier transforming, the associated power spectrum and moments, obtained via eq.~\eqref{eq:moments}, are given by

 up to prefactor.

-We can calculate the Lanczos coefficients using either the Toda or moment-method detailed in~\autoref{sec:calculation L coef} and, in this particular case, since the spectrum has only a single frequency, the Krylov space is two-dimensional and there are only two Lanczos coefficients~\cite{viswanath1994recursion}. \footnote{Every (non-vanishing) frequency determines two Lanczos coefficients.
+We can calculate the Lanczos coefficients using the Toda-method detailed in~\autoref{app:toda} and, in this particular case, since the spectrum has only a single frequency, the Krylov space is two-dimensional and there are only two Lanczos coefficients~\cite{viswanath1994recursion}. \footnote{Every (non-vanishing) frequency determines two Lanczos coefficients.
 Hence, $L$-frequencies lead to at most a $2L$-dimensional Krylov space~\cite{viswanath1994recursion}.} As a result, the Krylov exponent is not well-defined, and the UOGH is not applicable.

 For a discrete power spectrum with sufficiently many distinct, non-zero frequencies, one could hope that the Krylov complexity can experience a window of exponential growth, and the UOGH may again be applicable.
 Indeed, as we will see in section \ref{sec:discrete}, for shift symmetry constraint equations of high degree $m$, one can generate discrete power spectra determined by an arbitrarily large set of frequencies.